+There is no fee charged for this test.
 A photo I.D. must be presented to be admitted to the test.
 Acceptable forms of I.D. include a driver's license, military I.D., or current passport.

 See Initial Course Placement under CU-Duncan Testing to determine what ACT/CPT scores are required for placement in these courses.